 - Whom do you choose for the game?

-- Can we donate some money for the poor people?
+- Can we donate some money to poor people?